 August marks three months since I committed to a “no clothes purchases for 6 months” pact with myself, and I felt it was timely to provide a bit of an update on how it has all been going.
-Since beginning my minimalism journey, I have been both inspired and bewildered to try to live (and look good!) with fewer articles of clothing.
+Since beginning my minimalism journey, I have been inspired to try to live (and look good) with fewer articles of clothing.

 Fashion has historically been one of my ‘hey big spender’ areas – not insofar as spending a lot of moolah on one item, but more that I would just keep buying items – on a whim.
 I used to be a bit of a clothes horse – the glittering fresh garments would beckon at me in shop windows as I passed by, the allure of a store selling brightly coloured necklaces or shoes or bags or pretty little garments would often see me parting with dollar after dollar until sadly there was very little fun money left.

 Since 2015, I have been reading about wardrobes that feature a ‘less is more’ approach and have become very interested in trying this approach for myself.
 I have previously mentioned Courtney Carver as a modern day icon of the capsule wardrobe – she developed Project 333 for herself and then wrote about it, which of course made it spread like wildfire among the minimalist and simple living communities – and certainly the concept of wearing 33 items for 3 months (333) has always seemed a good place to try to start in the way of taming the wardrobe beasts.